GavinCoded/GavinCoded/README.md

 My preferred IDEs are JetBrains IDEs primarily **WebStorm**, **IntelliJ IDEA**, and **CLion**.
 For quick text editing or small file changes, I use **Sublime Text**.

-I use **Mozilla Firefox** (don’t tell me to use Brave) as my primary web browser and have been using it for around 5 years.
+I use **Mozilla Firefox** as my primary web browser and have been using it for around 5 years.